AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 would result in a combinatorial amount of expressions being added per iteration.

 Let us define the cardinality of a rule application as the cardinality of the set of expressions that it produces.
-For each time that $e_{1}$ matches an expression in $X_{i}$, output expressions are produced, and the number of distinct expressions is the cardinality of the rule application.
+If a rule's antecedent does not match any expressions, or if it otherwise produces the empty set, $\emptyset$, then the cardinality of that rule application is $0$.

 $$ \left\lvert e_{2} \in X_{i+1} \leftarrow e_{1} \in X_{i} \right\rvert $$

-If a rule's antecedent does not match any expressions, then it produces the empty set, $\emptyset$, the cardinality of which is $0$.
+For each time that $e_{1}$ matches an expression in $X_{i}$, output expressions are produced, and the number of distinct expressions $e_{2}$ is the cardinality of the rule application.

 ## Iterated Computation